sahib/rmlint/docs/rmlint.1.rst

 EXAMPLES
 ========

-This is a collection of common usecases and other tricks:
+This is a collection of common use cases and other tricks:

 * Check the current working directory for duplicates.